MalikElate/lang-vid/README.md

 # 100 Coding Languages Challenge

-These are the 100 coding languages that I will learning for my video
+These are the 100 coding languages that I will learn for my video

 ### Tier 1.
 The basics
 1. Java